bonnyr/wokwi-ds1820-custom-chip/README.md

 ### Search
 The device responds to the search command.

-[TBD]
 ### Read
-The device replies with its serial no bytes
+The device replies with its serial no bytes.

 ### Match
-The device performs a match to the address sent by the master
+The device performs a match to the address sent by the master.

 ### Skip
-The device skips to wait for function command
+The device skips to wait for function command.

 ### Alarm Search
-TBD: not implemented yet
+TBD: not implemented yet.

 ### Convert
-The device stores the temperature that is configured through `diagram.json` into the scratch pad
+The device stores the temperature that is configured through `diagram.json` into the scratch pad.

 ### Write Scratchpad
 The device writes the Th, Tl and Cfg bytes into the scratch pad.